Scalloped Rutabagas and a Giveaway

 If you’re an AHO subscriber, don’t forget to use the Menu Featuring Abundant Harvest Organics Ingredients!

-Please note, I do not work for Abundant Harvest, but have occasionally received complimentary produce for my help with various things.
+Note: I do not work for Abundant Harvest, but have occasionally received complimentary produce for my help with various things.
 They have not asked me to post menus or promote them on my blog.
 If I post about them, it’s because I love their produce and the organization and want as many people as possible to know about them and use their produce with ease.

 Powered by Facebook Comments